Vietnam.vn - Nền tảng quảng bá Việt Nam

 There had been heated debates between the Eastern European country's "pro-Russian" and "pro-Western" political parties over whether President Radev, as Commander-in-Chief of the Bulgarian Army, should represent the country at the NATO Summit.

-Radev has been criticized by political opponents for his pro-Kremlin stance in the Russia-Ukraine conflict and for his public comments that he saw no military solution to the war and that sending military aid to Kiev would only prolong the conflict.
+Radev has been criticized by political opponents for his pro-Kremlin stance in the Russia-Ukraine conflict and for his public comments that he sees no military solution to the war and that sending military aid to Kiev would only prolong the conflict.
 He has called those who support military aid to Ukraine “warmongers,” according to the AP.

 Bulgaria, one of Moscow's closest allies during the Cold War, joined the North Atlantic Treaty Organization (NATO) in 2004.